realfansC/CIS-444/Lectures/L17/Lecture17-exercise.md

 `CookProgramTableViewController.swift` instance method: `func loadSampleCookPrograms()`

-Recall a few classes ago we used this method to instiante several `CookProgram` instances.
-Think carefully about what the error is saying related to the changes we just made to the `CookProgram` initalizer.
+Recall a few classes ago we used this method to instantiate several `CookProgram` instances.
+Think carefully about what the error is saying related to the changes we just made to the `CookProgram` initalizer:

 ``Missing argument for parameter 'mealType' in call``

-This makes sense. in `CookProgram.swift` we added a new parameter `mealType`  in the initailizer.
-However, we haven't set that value in our cook program instances.
+This sort of makes sense.
+A few steps ago in `CookProgram.swift` we added a new parameter `mealType`  in the initailizer.
+However, we haven't set that value in our cook program instance declarations.

 8. Add `mealType` parameter to our cook instance.
 After our `description` value  comma (`,`)  `mealType` colon `:` and the meal type for your `CookProgram` instance.